Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

         --mac-lan0 b8:59:9f:d9:9d:e8 \
         --mac-lan1 b8:59:9f:d9:9d:e9
     ```
-    > For each MAC Address/interfaces that was collected from the NCN append them to the command above
+    > For each MAC Address/interfaces that was collected from the NCN update the command above with them.

 4. Run the `add_management_ncn.py` script to add the NCN to SLS, HSM and BSS by adding the `--perform-changes` argument to the command ran in the previous step:
     ```bash